Samihansari02/car-price-predictor/README.md

 - Present Price – Price of the car when bought
 - Kms Driven – Total distance driven
 - Fuel Type – Petrol, Diesel, or LPG

--
--
--
-- Seller Type – Dealer or Individual
-- Transmission – Manual or Automatic
-- Owner – Number of previous owners
-- Car Age – Derived from Year of Purchase

 ### Workflow: